Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

 Just copy the repo and use git clone as like given below.
-Code open the repo and give a star to
+Code open the repo and give a star to the

 **Use your preferred IDE**